A Painless Introspection at the Year’s End

 I’m thinking of Jackson Hole, jumping a sweet course on Steely the horse in Palos Verdes, a particularly luscious pair of new suede heels and khaki strapless dress,”Chopin the Patriot,” talking Practical Glamour with lads and ladies, and a host of other things that will make no sense to anyone but me.

 Check your bright spots off in your head or write them down.
 It will make you smile.
 If you feel it, go further, and think about the details of your favorites, the parts that gave you the most pleasure and where you might find more of the same in the coming year.

 How’s that for a painless recap?

-To that end, Adieu 2011 and Aloha 2012.
+To that end, Adieu to this Year and Aloha to the New One.
 May you have much passion and fortune in the coming year.